Why We Sleep – Book Review

 • Routinely getting less than 6 or 7 hours sleep more than doubles cancer risk

-• One night of poor sleep disrupts blood sugar enough that it would make you appear pre-diabetic if seen by a doctor
+• One night of poor sleep disrupts blood sugar enough to make you appear pre-diabetic if seen by a doctor

 • Car accidents from drowsy driving exceed that of drink driving